dbajuliano/Learning-Unity-Games/README.md

 # :copyright: License

-- The content of the course videos is © copyright http://www.CompleteUnityDeveloper.com
+- The content of the videos is © copyright http://www.CompleteUnityDeveloper.com

 - This project is licensed under the unlicense License - see the [LICENSE](LICENSE) file for details